d3/d3/examples/connected-scatterplot.md

 ConnectedScatterplot(driving)
 ```

-We create the chart with the `ConnectedScatterplot` function shown below.
-It takes tabular data as input — one row for each data point.
+The source data is tabular: one row for each data point.
 The **side** column indicates where we want the year label to be displayed next to the point in the scatterplot (these values have been hand-picked to limit occlusion).
 The other columns are the **year**, the average **miles** per person and the cost of **gas** that year.
-Click on the `Array` symbol below to inspect the data:
+Here we load the data as a static [CSV file attachment](https://observablehq.com/framework/lib/csv).
+Click on the `Array` symbol below to inspect:

 ```js
 driving